Skip to content

 Showing the Resulting Circuit

-After Classiq's synthesis engine has finished the job, we can show the resulting circuit in the interactive GUI:
+After the Classiq synthesis engine finishes the job, we display the resulting circuit in the interactive GUI:

 show(qprog)